Having easy access to the web has radically changed the way people shop for almost everything today.

 “This has been a major difference from the start of our journey to selling directly from our store and has reduced our reliance on shopping channels.
 Customer feedback creates that ‘social-proof’ trust that encourages other visitors to our store to buy.”

 Being a successful brand also means you’re a visible one.

-Most shoppers will look on search engines like Google and Bing, or even on Facebook, when deciding what to buy.
-These websites all have their own unique ways of indexing and surfacing content, but they all value original and fresh content, and customer reviews can definitely help feed the content machine, keeping your brand favored by algorithms.
+Most shoppers use search engines like Google and Bing or social media platforms like Facebook to make purchase decisions.
+These platforms have unique ways of indexing and surfacing content, and they value original and fresh content.
+Business reviews on review sites can help feed the content machine, keeping your brand favored by algorithms.

 Image source: https://www.yotpo.com/blog/reviews-seo/

 Online customer reviews give you a steady pipeline of(hopefully) positive content that search engines value highly when choosing which results to return.

 When you’re ranked higher, algorithms and people alike tend to see your website as an authority in your industry, which also leads to more exposure.